houbie/lesscss/README.md

 Lesscss compiles LESS code into CSS stylesheets (see <http://lesscss.org>)

 Lesscss is compatible with LESS version 1.4.1.
-In fact, Lesscss uses the Rhino JavaScript engine to compile the official JavaScript LESS compiler into Java byte code.
+In fact, Lesscss executes the official JavaScript LESS compiler in a JVM.

 In daemon mode, Lesscss monitors your LESS files (and all their imports), and automatically compiles them when necessary.
-You can see the results almost immediately in your browser.
+So you only need to refresh your browser.

 Lesscss can be used at the commandline, but it also provides a simple API for embedded usage in build tools.